Flooger25/DnD_Wiki/Locations/Land/caelus.md

 ### Caelian Union

 After the fall of the Caelian Empire, the eastern regions banded together to form the Caelian Union.
+They existed as a puppet state during the first few decades of the 5th Age, until they were granted complete independence by Eastern Meridia in 51 5A.

 ### Kingdom of Athal

+During the events of the great cataclysm, Athal was an anarchy state not absorbed into the Caelian Union.
+In 9 AD, the collective powers of Northern and Central Meridia claimed the Athal region of their own, which resulted in conflicts in the channel between the regions.
+Since Athal was not a formed state, they fell to the Meridian powers within 9 months.
+For the following 63 years, Athal was ruled brutally by the Meridians, until the political influence of Eastern Meridia's [Six](../../Characters/13/six.md) and his [Mors Marauders](../../Factions/Organizations/mors_marauders.md).
+In 72 5A, Athal was given independence, and the Kingdom of Athal was formed.